RyanJulyan/Flask-BDA/README.md

         * Check the "Allow remote connections to this server" checkbox

 Ensure that the "SQL server configuration management" settings are configured correctly
+> **NOTE:** Your installation will require `Client Tools Connectivity`, if you cannot find "SQL server configuration management", then you may need to modify your installation to include `Client Tools Connectivity`
+> * if you cannot find the "" you may need to use the "Use the Computer Management"  tool instead. to access it.
+>   * this seems to be a Windows 10 issue

 * Start-> Programs -> Microsoft SQL Server <Version eg: 2019>
     * Select "SQL Server Configuration Manager"
         * In the left pane of SQL Server Configuration Manager, select the "SQL Server Network Configuration."